Skip to content

 available_hours = max_units × working_days × hours_per_day

-Working days span the sprint window honouring the project calendar’s working_days bitmask.
+Working days span the sprint window honoring the project calendar’s working_days bitmask.
 Hours-per-day is read from the calendar (8.0 default).

 PTO is a placeholder zero until a dedicated time-off model lands.